Arkham/juliu.is/content/blog/permutate-parsers/index.md

       <|?> (Nothing, Just <$> countryIdParser)
 ```

+This parser can parse passports which fields are written in any
+random order, as long as each required field is present once.
+Pretty slick,
+eh?

-And in our main function we need to wire it up:
+We just need to wire it up in our main:

 ```haskell
 import Data.Either (rights)